 GRADE POINT AVERAGES

 To graduate, a student must be in good academic standing and have earned a grade point average of at least 2.0 and a grade point average of at least 2.0 in the major and in any minor.
 Some programs require a higher grade point average.
+The major/minor grade point average is calculated using only courses which satisfy the major/minor requirements.
+Courses must have been successfully completed and credit earned (subject to the University’s repeat policy).
 Specific requirements for degrees and programs are presented under the college and departmental sections of the Undergraduate Catalog.

 - Bachelor's degree or baccalaureate – The post-secondary degree requiring 120 credit hours of specified coursework (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees).
 A bachelor’s degree is comprised of General Education courses, a major program(s), elective courses, and, in some cases, a minor program(s), and, in general, is completed in four years.